aoloe/bin_etc/install_debian_testing.md

 - get it from git
 - in `config.h` switch `defaultfg` and `defaultbg`
+- set PREFIX in config.mk and then ln -s in /usr/local/bin
 - apply the patches:
   - hidecursor
   - visualbell
   - solarize
     - https://github.com/altercation/vim-colors-solarized
+    - (does not correctly apply... changes must be copied in config.h manually)
   - (scrollback does not apply and one can always pipe to less...)
 - https://wiki.archlinux.org/index.php/St